 Release Date: Nov.
 6

-Writer: Geoffrey Fletcher, (based on a novel by Sapphire)
+Writer: Richard Kelly (based on a short story by Richard Matheson)